DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 ** 18 - 2025-11-27**
 - release sign-in page to prod.
 Remove /sign-in from ruby auth rule.
 - release service support users to prod.
 Remove service support users from ruby rules on prod.
+- remove significant date export from all environments.

 ** 17 - 2025-11-19**
 - production - update routing rules to be the inverse of what they were - drop any routes that are live on prod, add any routes that are not